underscoreio/underscoreio/src/html/_posts/2015-08-09-slick-getresults.md

   }
 ~~~

-The `PositionedResult` is a value Slick gives us at runtime to read column values.
+The `PositionedResult` is a value Slick gives us to read column values.
-Using it is easy, but tedious.
+Using it is easy, and there's a shorter `GetResult.apply` style, but it's still tedious.
 Thankfully shapeless can automate this for us.
-(This is not an original idea: I saw this suggested by [Sam Halliday]).
+(This is not an original idea: I saw this first suggested by [Sam Halliday]).

 To get that working we can make use of three facts: